takeiteasy/cj/README.md

 ```

 If you are getting a `clang.cindex.LibclangError` error, you will have to specify the path to libclang with the  `--lib` option.
 If you are getting any other error, check your libclang version and the python module's version.

+If you are on Mac (arm) and you're getting `clang.cindex.TranslationUnitLoadError` errors, what worked for me is `--lib /Library/Developer/CommandLineTools/usr/lib/libclang.dylib`.

 ## LICENSE
 ```